andreykaere/ixwindow/README.md

-# ixwindow – icon xwindow module for Polybar
+# Ixwindow – iconized xwindow

 ## About

-`ixwindow` is an enhanced version of standard `xwindow` polybar module.
+Ixwindow is an enhanced version of standard `xwindow` polybar module.
+The main feature is that `ixwindo` displays not only info about active window, but also an icon for it.
+It also allows you more customization of printing window info.
-The main feature is icon for active window, but it also allows you more customization of printing window info.
-This is what `ixwindow` looks like in action:
+Below is represented and example of what `ixwindow` looks like in action:

 <p align="center">
   <img src="examples/example.gif" alt="animated" />
 </p>

 **Note:** basically, it doesn't really depend on polybar itself, it can be used with any other bar as well, you just need to implement the same behavior,